After a traumatic brain injury, individuals may experience a movement disorder called dystonia.

 Segmental dystonia, on the other hand, strikes at two or more adjacent muscle groups at once.
 So, instead of just your neck acting up, both your neck and jaw would display symptoms.

 With both segmental and focal dystonia, the side of your body opposite the brain-injured side is the one affected.
+In general dystonia, all parts of the body display dystonia.

 Treating Dystonia After Brain Injury